 (Photos courtesy of Gannon University and Sarah White)

 She's a talented golfer who competes on the women's golf team at Gannon University.
 She likes to ski, play the violin, and paint.
 She has goals and a realistic grasp on what it will take to accomplish them.
 Sarah White is someone you should know, and her journey is filled with grit and determination.
 At Mace® Brand, we like to recognize those who make a difference in their community, those who inspire others and those who have a positive impact on all of us.
-That's why we're honored to share Sarah's story.
+That's why we're honored to share Sarah's story in one of our interviews with athletes.

 HER RECENT SUCCESS